menu

 Real Estate

-Owner-occupied real estate dominates the Akron North neighborhood.
-In fact, according to NeighborhoodScout research, the percentage of residential real estate occupied by its owner is higher here than in 99.8% of neighborhoods in America.
+Real estate in the Akron North neighborhood is almost exclusively owner-occupied.
+NeighborhoodScout's analysis reveals that this neighborhood has a higher rate of owner-occupied housing than is found in 99.8% of U.S. neighborhoods.
+If you are seeking to rent, this neighborhood may not have many options, but high rates of ownership often indicate stability in a neighborhood.
 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Akron North neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

 In addition, corner bodegas, stores on the first floor and apartments above, former grand Victorian residences converted into apartments, three-deckers built shoulder-to-shoulder, duplexes.
 Such building types define the real estate of neighborhoods dominated by small 2, 3, and 4 unit apartment buildings.
 Many are in older core neighborhoods of Eastern and Midwestern cities, or historic town centers in their hinterlands.
 If you wax romantic about the look and feel of such neighborhoods, with fresh pizza, falafel and an independent florist at the corner, then you might find the Akron North neighborhood worth a close look.
 This neighborhood is an absolutely outstanding example of the dominance of small 2, 3, and 4 unit apartment buildings compared to neighborhoods across the nation, as they make up a substantial portion of this neighborhood's real estate stock.
 In fact, no less than 100.0% of the real estate here is made up of such dwellings, which is higher than 100.0% of all U.S. neighborhoods.